LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Data from text file
 =========================================================

-Read.table() allows for significant control over reading files through its has many arguments.
+read.table() allows for significant control over reading files through its many arguments.
 Have a look at options by using **?read.table**

-The row.names() argument can be used to specify a column to use as rownames for the resulting data frame.
+The **row.names** argument can be used to specify a column to use as row names for the resulting data frame.
 Here we use the first column as row names.

 ```r